 Opening a New Money CD can be done online, or at either of two Texas branches located in Crowley and Fort Worth.
 The New Account Application is also available for download and it can be returned by fax or mail.

-Texas Exchange Bank, SSB has an overall health grade of "A" at DepositAccounts.com, with a Texas Ratio of 0.00% (excellent, and not a typo) based on March 31, 2017 data.
-In the past year, Texas Exchange Bank has increased its total non-brokered deposits by $160.79 million, an excellent annual growth rate of 135.82%.
+Texas Exchange Bank, SSB has an overall health grade of "C+" at DepositAccounts.com, with a Texas Ratio of 18.35% (above average) based on March 31, 2018 data.
+In the past year, Texas Exchange Bank has increased its total non-brokered deposits by $67.85 million, an excellent annual growth rate of 24.3%.
 Please refer to our financial overview of Texas Exchange Bank, SSB (FDIC Certificate # 20099) for more details.

-Texas Exchange Bank, SSB, was established 1970 as The Bank of Crowley and has been locally owned and opened for the past 47 years.
+Texas Exchange Bank, SSB, was established in 1970 as The Bank of Crowley and has been locally owned and opened for the past 48 years.
 The name was changed in 2008 in anticipation of an expansion that included a branch in Fort Worth (2010) and a loan production office in Houston (2011).
-Texas Exchange Bank is currently Texas’ 92nd largest bank with assets in excess of $674 million.
+Texas Exchange Bank is currently the 54th largest bank headquartered in Texas with assets in excess of $1 billion.

-When compared to the 321 similar length-of-term CDs tracked by DepositAccounts.com, which require a similar minimum deposit and are available to Texas residents, all of Texas Exchange Bank’s 12-month New Money CD APYs top the list.
+When compared to the 586 similar length-of-term CDs tracked by DepositAccounts.com, which require a minimum deposit of $10k or less and are available to Texas residents, Texas Exchange Bank’s Dallas/Fort Worth 12-month New Money CD APY currently ranks third.